paulcuth/starlight-website/views/docs/md/interacting-with-javascript.md

 ### Accessing the JavaScript world from Lua

-The JavaScript `window` object is available with the same name, but be aware `window ~= _G`.
+The JavaScript `window` object is available in the Lua global namespace with the same name, but be aware `window ~= _G`.
 You need to access all JavaScript APIs and the DOM through the `window` table, for example:

     <script type="application/lua">
       window:alert('hello')